 In once case I had flu-like symptoms during the two weeks that I was on the medication; I couldn’t eat without getting sick.
 Another medication caused me to break out in hives all over my body which wasted weeks, and another gave me a headache that made standing unbearable.
 I can only imagine the stress my liver endured.

-One of the first things the herbalist told me was that about 80 percent of our immune system is located in our gut.
+One of the first things the herbalist told me was about the relationship of gut bacteria on my health.
 While this simplifies the biology of the immune system, it helps us non-biologists grasp the importance of what we consume.

 There were many, many times I wanted to return to a doctor and ask for medication, and the first year off medications I was sick at least once a month.
 But I began to notice what a flare-up, and tease out the details of what had set it off.
 I discovered, though my own research, personal experience, and conversations with other psoriasis sufferers, a few remedies.
 Each of these takes some time to adjust to, and it may be a couple weeks before you see results, but out of all the crazy things I’ve tried — from rubbing a banana peel on the sores (some attest to it!) to habitual oatmeal baths — these definitely work.